husainali059/My-website-of-IAD-course/README.md

 # My-website-of-IAD-course
-This website showcases the projects completed in the Intro to App Development (IAD) course by Hussain Ali Jahangir.
-It includes problem statements, code reports, sample outputs, and demonstrations for various labs.
-The site is designed with a modern, responsive layout and provides a simple, user-friendly way to explore the course projects.
+This is the official project site for the Intro to App Development (IAD) course by Hussain Ali Jahangir, hosted at hussain123.somee.com.
+It features interactive lab demonstrations, problem statements, code reports, and sample outputs from Labs 2 to 6.
+The website provides a clean, responsive design for easy navigation and showcases my practical work throughout the course.